NiiightmareXD/windows-capture/README.md

         DirtyRegionSettings::Default,
         // The desired color format for the captured frame.
         ColorFormat::Rgba8,
-        // Additional flags for the capture settings that will be passed to user defined `new` function.
+        // Additional flags for the capture settings that will be passed to the user-defined `new` function.
         "Yea this works".to_string(),
     );

     // Starts the capture and takes control of the current thread.
-    // The errors from handler trait will end up here Capture::start(settings).expect("Screen capture failed");
+    // The errors from the handler trait will end up here.
+    Capture::start(settings).expect("Screen capture failed");
 }
 ```

 ## Documentation